We all know that optimizing for search engines is essential if you want to get more visitors to your website and generate more sales.

 Long-tail keywords are often easier to target due to the lower competition for them:

 Long-tail search terms usually have lower traffic volume potential.
-However, around 86% of searches on Google consist of long-tail keywords.
+However, long-tail keywords make up 86% of all searches on Google and can lead to much higher conversion rates.

 By targeting more long-tail keywords, you’ll reap the rewards of easier rankings and similar total traffic levels as head keywords.